 There are a few ways to go about setting up and building a pickleball court.
 There’s the hard way (detailed below) where you are actually building an outdoor pickleball court from scratch.
 The medium-hard way – setting one up indoors, using an indoor basketball or tennis court.

-Learning how to build a pickleball court can be quite a hassle, which is why people typically contract court surface specialists to assist with the job.
+People typically contract court surface specialists to assist with the job.
 There are a number of steps to the process, from starting the construction to finishing painting the court’s lines.

 In this guide, we will go over at a high level the steps needed to understand how pickleball courts are made from start to finish.
 Some options you can do yourself, some might require a specialist to come in, but at least you’ll have the understanding and tools to be smart about it!